sfarrens/sfof/docs/readme.md

 **Code Options**

 * ` -h [ --help ]`: This option produces the help message with all the code options and exits.

 * ` -v [ --version ]`: This option prints the current version of the code and exits.

 * ` -p [ --parameters ]`: This option prints the values assigned to each of the code parameters.

-* ` -c [ --config ]`: This option specifies the configuration file
-  name.
-The default file name is param_file.ini.
+* ` -c [ --config ]`: This option specifies the configuration file name.
+The default file name is *param_file.ini*.

 * ` -i [ --input_file ]`: This option specifies the input file name.

 * ` --output_clusters`: This option specifies the output file name of the cluster properties.

-* `--output_members`: This option specifies the ouput file name of the cluster member properties
+* ` --output_members`: This option specifies the ouput file name of the cluster member properties.

-* `--link_r`: This option specifies the value of the transverse linking parameter.
+* ` --link_r`: This option specifies the value of the transverse linking parameter.

-* `--link_z`: This option specifies the value of the Line-of-sight linking parameter.
+* ` --link_z`: This option specifies the value of the line-of-sight linking parameter.

-* `--input_mode`: This option specifies the input file format.
-The options permitted are ascii or fits.
-The default value is ascii.
+* ` --input_mode`: This option specifies the input file format.
+The options permitted are *ascii* or *fits*.
+The default value is *ascii*.

-* `--output_mode`: This option specifies the output file format.
-The options permitted are ascii or fits.
-The default value is ascii.
+* ` --output_mode`: This option specifies the output file format.
+The options permitted are *ascii* or *fits*.
+The default value is *ascii*.

-* `--fof_mode`: This option specifies the FoF redshift mode.
-The options permitted are spec or phot.
-The default value is phot.
+* ` --fof_mode`: This option specifies the FoF redshift mode.
+The options permitted are *spec* (for a spectroscopic data set) or *phot* (for a photometric data set).
+The default value is *phot*.

-*  `--link_mode`: This option specifies the FoF linking mode.
-The options permitted are fixed or dynamic.
-The default value is dynamic.
+* ` --link_mode`: This option specifies the FoF linking mode.
+The options permitted are *fixed* (for a fixed linking parameter value) or *dynamic* (for a redshift dependent linking parameter value).
+The default value is *dynamic*.

+* ` --size_units`: This option specifies the cluster size units in the output.
+The options permitted are *arcmin*, *deg* or *Mpc*.
+The default value is *arcmin*.

-*  `--min_ngal`:  This option specifies the minimum number of galaxies members required to form a cluster.
-The default value is 10.
+* ` --min_ngal`:  This option specifies the minimum number of galaxies members required to form a cluster in a given redshift bin.
+The default value is *10*.

+* ` --max_ngal`:  This option specifies the maximum number of galaxies members allowed to form a cluster in a given redshift bin.
+The default value is *10000*.

-*  `--z_min`: This option specifies the low redshift limit of the sample.
-The default value is 0.0.
+* ` --z_min`: This option specifies the low redshift limit of the sample.
+The default value is *0.0*.

-*  `--z_max`: This option specifies the high redshift limit of  the sample.
-The default value is 3.0.
+* ` --z_max`: This option specifies the high redshift limit of the sample.
+The default value is *3.0*.

-*  `--z_bin_size`: This option specifies the size of redshift bins.
-The default value is 0.01.
+* ` --z_bin_size`: This option specifies the size of redshift bins.
+The default value is *0.01*.

-*  `--z_ref`: This option specifies the reference redshift for calculations.
-The default value is 0.5.
+* ` --z_ref`: This option specifies the reference redshift for calculations.
+The default value is *0.5*.

-*  `--dz_max`: This option specifies the maximum photometric redshift error allowed.
-The default value is 0.05.
+* ` --z_err_max`: This option specifies the maximum photometric redshift error allowed for each galaxy.
+The default value is *0.05*.

-*  `--nz_data`: This option specifies the file name for a predefined N(z) distribution.
+* ` --nz_data`: This option specifies the file name for a predefined N(z) distribution.
+If unused the N(z) distribution is calculated from the input data.

-*  `--c`: This option specifies the speed of light in km/s.
-The default value is 2.997e5.
+* ` --c`: This option specifies the speed of light in km/s.
+The default value is *2.997e5*.

-*  `--H0`: This option specifies the value of the Hubble parameter in km/s/Mpc.
-The default value is 100.0.
+* ` --H0`: This option specifies the value of the Hubble parameter in km/s/Mpc.
+The default value is *100.0*.

-*  `--omega_m`: This option specifies the value of the matter density of the Universe.
-The default value is 0.3.
+* ` --omega_m`: This option specifies the value of the matter density of the Universe.
+The default value is *0.3*.

-*  `--omega_l`: This option specifies the value of the dark energy density of the Universe.
-The default value is 0.7.
+* ` --omega_l`: This option specifies the value of the dark energy density of the Universe.
+The default value is *0.7*.

-*  `--print_bin_data`: This option specifies that the redshift bin data should be printed to a file.
+* ` --print_bin_data`: This option specifies that the redshift bin data should be printed to a file.

-*  `--print_kdtree_data`:  This option specifies that the kd-tree data should be printed to a file.
+* ` --print_kdtree_data`: This option specifies that the kd-tree data should be printed to a file.

-*  `--print_bg_data`:  This option specifies that the background field data should be printed to a file.
+* ` --print_bg_data`: This option specifies that the background field data should be printed to a file.

 <a name="split_anchor"></a>
-#Cat_Split Code
+### Cat_Split Code

 This code divides galaxy catalogues into overlapping pieces to facilitate the running of the FoF code (Main).
 At present the code can